dPhantum/syDB/README.md

  <p>
- Very sweet, no 'relations' to define, no hard coded object definitions etc, it will handle the building of the right/left/outer join requirments without you worrying about SQL syntax. yes sir!
+ Very sweet, no 'relations' to define, no hard coded object definitions etc, it will handle the building of the right/left/outer join requirements without you worrying about SQL syntax. yes sir!
  In the above example, a user defined select clause was passed, instead of the 1:1 column mapping done automatically for you.
 Table name alias are permitted to be added also (i.e. 'users u' where u is the alias).
- You can ensure that nothing is accidently updated by use of the <code>readOnly</code> parameter enforces that the object, if modified is only a read only copy.
+ You can ensure that nothing is accidentally updated by use of the <code>readOnly</code> parameter enforces that the object, if modified is only a read only copy.

 </p>